 1. 100 Meters

 Usain Bolt, Jamaica, 9.58.
-Bolt, who was once a 200-meter specialist, broke the 100-meter world mark for the third time during a thrilling showdown with Tyson Gay at the World Outdoor Championships in Berlin on Aug.
+Bolt, who was once a 200-meter specialist, broke the 100-meter world record for the third time during a thrilling showdown with Tyson Gay at the World Outdoor Championships in Berlin on Aug.
 16, 2009.
 The Jamaican pulled ahead of Gay early in the race and never let up, finishing in 9.58 seconds.
 The victory came exactly one year after Bolt broke the record for the second time, winning the 2008 Olympic gold medal in 9.69.

 Check out Usain Bolt's profile page.

 Usain Bolt, Jamaica, 19.19.
 Bolt broke his own world mark at the 2009 World Outdoor Track & Field Championships, where he finished in 19.19 seconds on Aug.
 20. He first broke Michael Johnson's 12-year-old mark during the Olympic final exactly one year ealier, finishing in 19.30 seconds while running into a slight headwind (0.9 kilometers per hour).